xemantic/shader-web-background/API.md

 ### Context: buffers

-And object representing offscreen buffers of all the shaders except for the last one in the rendering pipeline.
-The attribute names match the shader names.
+An object representing offscreen buffers of all the shaders except for the last one in the rendering pipeline.
+The attribute names match the shader names, except for the last shader which is rendering to screen not to a buffer.

 #### Buffer object